-Suffolk County's Fair Share for Health Care Act Pre-empted by ERISA, Court Concludes
+Suffolk County, New York's Fair Share for Health Care Act Pre-empted by ERISA, Court Concludes

 In 2005, the Suffolk County Legislature became the third governmental body to adopt a "Fair Share" Health Care Act requiring large retailers selling groceries to contribute at least $3 per hour per employee towards worker's health coverage.
 The law would affect only companies that do not have collective bargaining agreements, make at least $1 billion in annual revenue and have at least 25,000 square feet for retail grocery sales such as Wal-Mart, BJ's Wholesale Club, Target and Kmart.

 The Retail Industry Leaders Association (RILA) filed suit against the county in 2006, asserting that the law was preemtped by ERISA.
 In April 2006, the county amended the law to require employers to contribute a minimum health care expenditure equal to the public health cost rate - as determined annually by the county - multiplied by the number of hours worked by employees.
 Failure to provide the appropriate expenditures would result in civil penalties made payable to the county.

 The U.S District Court for the Eastern District of New York sided with RILA and in July 2007 ruled that ERISA preempted the Suffolk County law because it would require employers to vary the benefits offered to New York employees rather than relying on a uniform nationwide plan.

 Maryland's Fair Share Health Care Fund Act Overturned in ERISA Challenge

 The U.S. Court of Appeals for the Fourth Circuit today upheld the ruling of a Federal judge who last year nullified the Maryland Fair Share Health Care law, which singled out Wal-Mart for special health care spending mandates.